dado3899/python-p3-mock-challenge-coffee-shop/README.md

 ## Instructions

 To get started, run `pipenv install` while inside of this directory.
-Then run `pipenv shell` to jump into the shell.

 Build out all of the methods listed in the deliverables.
 The methods are listed in a suggested order, but you can feel free to tackle the ones you think are easiest.
 Be careful: some of the later methods rely on earlier ones.

 **Remember!** This code challenge has tests to help you check your work.
 You can run `pytest` to make sure your code is functional before submitting.

 We've provided you with a tool that you can use to test your code.
 To use it, run `python debug.py` from the command line.
 This will start a `ipdb` session